degdigital/degTrivia/README.md

 Use command `npm run serve-patternlab` to run a local Pattern Lab server

 User command `npm start` to run build tasks, fire up watcher and start the local firebase and Pattern Lab servers

+Use command `npm run deploy-develop` to deploy to the develop firebase environment

+Use command `npm run deploy-staging` to deploy to the staging firebase environment

+Use command `npm run deploy-production` to deploy to the production firebase environment